EIGHT years after her sole Bathurst 1000 start, Leanne Tander received an unexpected phone call offering her a chance at a second.

 “I remember hanging up the phone and doing a little happy dance – this was something I never thought was going to happen again.”

-Tander’s final Bathurst start marked the last time a female racer took part in the ‘Great Race’ for five years, a drought that ended with Simona De Silvestro and Renee Gracie’s wildcard start in the 2015 event.
+Tander’s final Bathurst start marked the last time a woman raced in the ‘Great Race’ for five years, a drought that ended with Simona De Silvestro and Renee Gracie’s wildcard start in the 2015 event.

 However, Tander was involved in setting another mark that day that may not be matched for a long time.